-1 Budd nain Buddhist reasons include: • it could lead to excessive desire • some contraceptives work by causing early abortions it can be against the precept not to kill collibacy is soon to be the ideal celibacy is seen to be the ideal Other approaches are possible and must be marked according to the .
-If you are unsure of the validity of an answer, it must be sent to reviev · · · · · · · · · · · · · · · · · · · Level Mark 20101 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: Level 1-2 giving a brief reason not explaining but only describing the issue.
-The answer is likely to be in basic English.
+Question Indica ative content Number The c quality of written communication will be assessed in this ver (strands i, ii and iii) 6 (c) AO1 The main ways include: in the vows the couple commit themselves to supporting and comforting each other the exchange of rings symbolises the unending nature of marriage during the ceremony the couple agree they will accept children lovingly from God during the ceremony the couple agree to bring up their children as members of the Church approaches are possible and must be marked according to the .
+If you are unsure of the validity of an answer, it must be sent to v.
+Level Mark Descriptor 0 No rewardable material.
+Level 1 1-2 Little understanding of the issue shown, typically by: • giving a brief way The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
-The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
+Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief ways or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
-Frequent syntactical and/or spelling errors F / are likely to be present.
-Level 3 5-6 A more developed understanding of the issue is shown typically by:using three brief reasons or a fully developed reason or two reasons with one developed.
+Frequent syntactical and/or spelling errors are likely to be present.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief ways • or a fully developed way • or two ways with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.

-Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasons or two reasons, one brief and one fully developed or three reasons with one developed or a comprehensive explanation using one reason only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief ways or two developed ways or two ways, one brief and one fully developed or three ways with one developed or a comprehensive explanation using one way only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
-Excellent 1 organisation and planning.
+Excellent organisation and planning.